-I’m talking about a whole different injury thanks to as guy that we’ll call Lou, another usher just a few years older than me.
+I’m talking about a whole different bodily injury thanks to a guy that we’ll call Lou (which might be his real name, who can remember?), another usher just a few years older than me.
 Lou was mostly a nice guy.

 During one afternoon shift during my first week at the job, our manager told us that we had to move dozens of five-gallon soda tanks from our second-floor storage area down to the parking lot.
 This is where the distributor would collect our empty tanks and replace them with filled ones, which would then have to be carried back up the stairs and placed in storage.

 For reference, check out the picture.
 And multiply by about six.

 Between hauling around those tanks, carrying big drums of popcorn oil, and hefting really heavy sacks of popcorn seed, I got a workout that summer.

 So Lou told me that the best way to get the tanks from storage to the street was to use gravity.

 We would work together, Lou said, to move the tanks (dozens of them) from the storage area to the outdoor space above the theater marquee.
 Then, I would go down to street level and he would drop the tanks down for me to catch and line up in the parking lot.